-It’s of course impossible to always do this, even as I write this blog I just had two of my favorite boys come over and try to ask me if we were keeping our class period changed like last week but in trying to say that I took it as the schedule had changed without me knowing and confusion on both ends ensued.
+It’s of course impossible to always do this, even as I write this blog I just had two of my favorite boys come over and try to ask me if we were keeping our class period changed like last week.
+But as they tried to say that, I took it as the schedule had changed without me knowing and confusion on both ends ensued.

 Those are the kind of conversations I take pains to avoid.
 Because it left them feeling like they’d miscommunication something to me.
 Thankfully with these boys I know they’ll be back in a few hours.
 I’ve been getting a play-by-play of how much they’ve learned of their dance for the festival and every afternoon.

-But with students who aren’t as confident that kind of misunderstand can be really discouraging.
+But with students who aren’t as confident that kind of misunderstanding can be really discouraging.